huggingface/hub-docs/docs/hub/spaces-sdks-docker-langfuse.md

 # Langfuse on Spaces

 This guide shows you how to deploy Langfuse on Hugging Face Spaces and start instrumenting your LLM application.
-This integreation helps you to experiment on Hugging Face models, manage your prompts in one place and evaluate model outputs.
+This integration helps you to experiment on Hugging Face models, manage your prompts in one place and evaluate model outputs.

 ## What is Langfuse?